How to Start a Locksmith Business

 In addition to licensing, some states also require bonding insurance and certification.

-Also, there are some general local, state and, federal business registrations a locksmith company may need, including a sales tax permit, Employer Identification Number, and Occupancy Permit, among others.
+Also, there are some general business registrations that a locksmith company may need, such as a business license, sales tax permit, Employer Identification Number, and Occupancy Permit, among others.

 Step 6: Find Financing